traefik/traefik/docs/index.md

 ## Security

-We want to keep Traefik safe for everyone.
+We want to keep Træfik safe for everyone.
-If you've discovered a security vulnerability in Traefik, we appreciate your help in disclosing it to us in a responsible manner, using [this form](https://security.traefik.io).
+If you've discovered a security vulnerability in Træfik, we appreciate your help in disclosing it to us in a responsible manner, using [this form](https://security.traefik.io).